yuchen-osdu/wellbore-domain-services/docs/welllog_bulk_statistics/WDMS-statistics-tutorial.md

 ## Authorization
 For any call to Wellbore DDMS APIs you need to pass into the header of the request a valid bearer token.
-This token can be obtained from any API catalog on the developer portal.
-You will need first to request a developer base subscription.
-Then from the developer base subscription pick any API and execute it.
-A valid bearer token is returned into the Curl section of the response.
-Copy this token value and assign it to the TOKEN variable below.

 ```python